RibbonedAce/MeleeRecoveryBot/README.md

 ## Difficulty 0: Beginner
 - One recovery option is chosen (usually Up Special)
 - Recovery always starts as high as possible
+- The target destination is always on stage
 - There is no extra drift on recovery
 - Trajectory DI is always neutral
 - Smash DI is zero